 In April 2013, the Partnership acquired the Series C tax-exempt mortgage revenue bond secured by the Renaissance Gateway Apartments, a 208 unit multifamily apartment complex located in New Orleans, Louisiana for approximately \$2.9 million par value.
 In July and September 2013, the Partnership purchased \$1.3 million par value Series B and \$2.6 million par value Series A, respectively, tax-exempt mortgage revenue bonds.
 The Series C tax-exempt mortgage revenue bond carries a base interest rate of 12.0% per annum and matures on June 1, 2015.
 The Series A and Series B tax-exempt mortgage revenue bonds carry a base interest rate of 6% and 12% per annum, respectively, maturing on June 1, 2030.
-This property is undergoing a major rehabilitation and the Partnership has agreed to fund a total of approximately \$8.6 million of a Series A tax-exempt mortgage revenue bond during construction which is estimated to be completed on June 30, 2014.
-Upon completion of construction and stabilization, the approximate \$2.9 million Series C bond will be paid back on the earlier of when the property receives its final equity contribution by the limited partner or June 1, 2015.
-The Partnership accounts for the Bond Purchase Commitment as an available-for-sale security and, as such, records the estimated value of the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
+This property is undergoing a major rehabilitation and the Partnership has agreed to fund a total of approximately \$8.6 million of a Series A tax-exempt mortgage revenue bond will be paid back on the earlier of when the property receives its final equity contribution by the limited partner or June 1, 2015.
+The Partnership accounts for the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
 As of September 30, 2013, the Partnership estimated the value of this Bond Purchase Commitment and recorded a liability of approximately \$567,000 (see Note 4).